Symbiote445/Cheesecake-CMS-Modules/README.md

-Cheesecake-Core-Modules-
+Cheesecake CMS Modules
 ========================

-Module repo for our Cheesecake Core software.
+Module repo for our Cheesecake CMS software.